ArgonDesign/alogic/doc/concepts.md

 The designer will need knowledge of:
 - Flow control
-- The difference between combinatorial and registered logic
+- The difference between combinational and registered logic
 - Software languages such as C

 ### Alogic Documentation